neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 This is readable much better, and explains the intent of the ViewHelper in a much better way: It is used like a helper function.

-The syntax is still more flexible: In Real-World templates, you will often find code like the following, formatting a ``DateTime`` object (stored in ``{post.date}`` in the example below)::
+The syntax is still more flexible: In real-world templates, you will often find code like the following, formatting a ``DateTime`` object (stored in ``{post.date}`` in the example below)::